rahji/blacklivesmatter-eagle-lib/README.md

 ### Projects

-If you use the library (or otherwise include BLACK LIVES MATTER on your PCB), please email me with a URL to your project website or github repo, so I can include it here:
+If you use the library or otherwise include BLACK LIVES MATTER on your PCB project, please add an Issue with the "project" tag and include the URL.
+I'd like to add it to the list here:

 * A [Portable RJ45-to-Eurorack Bridge](https://github.com/rahji/rj45eurorackbridge) that allows two modular sythesists to collaborate across a safe distance during the COVID-19 pandemic